thisoldgeek/DecoClock/README.md

 Intentionally blank

 ## *More Information:*
-See the build log at https://www.hackster.io/thisoldgeek/Art Deco Clock
+See the build log at https://bit.ly/2IAYcJQ
-## *Update September 2018:*
+## *Update October 03 2018:*
 Initial install.